allegheny-college-sandbox/cmpsc-100-fall-2019-practical-06/README.md

-# CMPSC 100-03 Practical Session 5
+# CMPSC 100-03 Practical Session 6

-This practical engages with concepts underpinning the use of `method`s and `class`es in Java.
-In particular, today you will work with the `Random` class, `Scanner` class, their methods, and an additional method identified by the `encounterReport` identifier.
+This practical will deepen your code reading skills by asking you to read and implement two `classes` managing a bank account `object` and a bill `object`.

-* Assigned: Friday, 27 September 2019
+* Assigned: Friday, 4 October 2019
-* Due: Monday 30 September 2019
+* Due: Monday, 7 October 2019
 * Point value: 15 points

 # General guidelines for practical sessions